oneapi-src/oneDAL/docs/source/dev_guide/algorithms/k_nearest_neighbors/k-nearest-neighbors-knn-classifier.rst

 For a description of the input and output, refer to Usage Model: Training and Prediction.

-At the prediction stage, both Brute Force and K-D tree based kNN classifiesr have the following parameters:
+At the prediction stage, both Brute Force and K-D tree based kNN classifier have the following parameters:

 .. list-table::